Hawkeye (Clint Barton): Freefall

-After successfully arresting the Hood, Clint is outraged to learn that the court let Parker walk free while sending his underlings to jail.
+After successfully arresting Hood, Clint is outraged to learn that the court let Parker walk free while sending his underlings to jail.
 During this time, he is also dating Linda Carter.
 Shortly afterwards, someone dressed as Ronin begins attacking and robbing the Hood's facilities around New York.
-Hawkeye's allies initially believe he's taken up the Ronin identity again, but Clint convinces them otherwise when he fights Ronin in person and attends a F.E.A.S.T. charity gala that he donated to around the same time Ronin fought Hood's men and Spider-Man.
+Hawkeye's allies initially believe he has taken up the Ronin identity again, but Clint convinces them otherwise when he fights Ronin in person and attends a F.E.A.S.T. charity gala that he donated to around the same time Ronin fought Hood's men and Spider-Man.
 Hood's tech support Bryce Bandau is able to deduce that Clint is Ronin.
 Clint takes Bryce to his apartment and reveals he pulled off being in two places at once with a small time machine that sent him forward in time for one hour.
 He uses Hood's money to hire Bryce as his own tech support and to keep him silent for his activities as Ronin while enacting social change as Hawkeye.
 Since the time machine broke during his fight with Spider-Man, Clint steals a robotic replica of himself from S.H.I.E.L.D. and hires a Skrull to impersonate him to keep up the ruse.

 As Hood continues to slaughter criminals to find Ronin, Clint struggles to maintain his relationship with Linda and continuing to lie to the other heroes.
 This comes to a head when Hood hires Bullseye, who murders the Skrull and Bryce before stealing Clint's Ronin costume to frame him for murdering police officers and attacking Captain America.
 Clint puts on Bullseye's costume and defeats him in the Hudson Rail Yards where he finds out that Hood has put a bounty of $3 million on him and plans on revealing Ronin's true identity to the public.
 Clint puts on his classic Hawkeye costume and steals Hood's bounty money to prevent the other criminals from interfering in his battle with Parker.
 He defeats Hood by robbing Parker of his powers with Count Nefaria's help.
 As the police arrive, the criminals watching the fight consider killing the wounded Hawkeye, but Fancy Dan convinces them to let Clint go claiming "He's one of us now.
 Even if he doesn't know it yet."